petercorke/machinevision-toolbox-python/docs/source/image_features_blobs.rst

 Represent blobs
 ---------------

-This returns a blob feature instance.
+This object contains the features of every blob in the image.

-.. autoclass:: machinevisiontoolbox.ImageBlobs.Blob
+.. autoclass:: machinevisiontoolbox.ImageBlobs.Blobs
    :members:
    :special-members: __len__, __getitem__